-Nearly 75% of Americans have gone into debt to pay for a vacation according to a recent survey by LearnVest.
+Nearly 75 percent of Americans have gone into debt to pay for a vacation according to a recent survey by LearnVest.

 While I’ve shared lots of ways to save money and travel on a budget here on Mint Notion, you don’t have to visit an exotic destination in order to have a nice vacation.
 Consider taking a staycation instead.

 Plus, some of my favorite staycation ideas cost no money at all, which is great for those on a tight budget.
-Try one or a few of these ideas to have best spring break ever!
+Try one or a few of these staycation ideas to have best holiday ever!

 We had a lot of fun and it was easy to set up the tent ourselves.
 I love how this tent sets up in just 60 seconds.

-2. Movie night at home
+2. Movie night staycation at home

 Going to the movie theatres can be expensive.
 If you’re trying to save money, why not enjoy a movie night at home?
-You can pick a theme, such as Night at the Oscars or have a Harry Potter marathon.
-The possibilities are endless!
+This can be a fun staycation idea at home.

 My boyfriend and I LOVE watching movies.
 We take turns picking out movies to watch and it’s fun to check out new and old flicks.